Generating New Spacetimes through Zermelo Navigation: Conclusion

 The research presented in this paper is preliminary.
 We did not investigate the navigation problem within the context of Randers spaces, which would yield a new Randers metric~\cite{Z-onRanders}.
 Note that the optical metric of a stationary spacetime is a Randers metric.
 Therefore, by employing Zermelo navigation, it is possible to generate new stationary spacetimes from pre-existing ones.
 For example, one can obtain Kerr-AdS spacetimes starting from Kerr spacetimes.
 Furthermore, we anticipate that further investigations employing Zermelo navigation techniques may provide insights into various physical phenomena, including the equivalence principle, the Unruh effect, spacetime singularities, and more.
 We hope that by selecting appropriate wind vectors, we can derive complete stationary solutions from static solutions, akin to the Newman-Janis algorithm.
 Alternatively, Zermelo navigation may serve as a valuable tool for elucidating the Newman-Janis algorithm.
+The last interesting question, as suggested by the reviewer of this paper, is whether Zermelo navigation can be extended to obtain interior solutions.
+This concerns the validity of the entire framework below the horizon and should be investigated in future considerations.

 \acknowledgements This work is supported by grants from NNSF and MST China.